Dressing Children in Need

 This national philanthropic program was founded in 1958 with humble beginnings as a clothes closet in a Los Angeles schoolroom after Ruth Ann Montgomery, then a teacher, discovered that members of one family were alternating their days in school because they had to share clothes and there were not enough to go around.

-Operation School Bell has wrapped up the 2017-2018 school year providing filled backpacks for 31 schools for a total of 1254 students.
-Another 1056 students were recipients of assorted clothing, hygiene items, underwear, and sneakers.
+Operation School Bell has wrapped up the 2018-2019 school year providing filled backpacks for 32 schools for a total of 5,575 students.

 A little boy told one of our members,